International Financial Services Centres Authority: Developments that led to the IFSCA

-In December 2015 the first International Financial Services Centre (IFSC) in India was set up in Gujarat International Finance Tec-City (GIFT City).
+In December-2015 the first International Financial Services Centre (IFSC) in India was set up in Gujarat International Finance Tec-City (GIFT City).

-In 2019 the Government of India enacted an Act of Parliament called the International Financial Services Centres Authority Act, 2019.
+In 2019, the Government of India enacted an Act of Parliament called the International Financial Services Centres Authority Act, 2019.

 Establishment

-On April 27, 2020, The IFSCA was established as a statutory body under the International Financial Services Centres Authority Act, 2019.
-On April 27, 2020, inauguration of the IFSCA by the Finance Minister of India, Nirmala Sitharaman.
+On 27-April-2020, The IFSCA was established as a statutory body under the International Financial Services Centres Authority Act, 2019.
+On 27-April-2020, inauguration of the IFSCA by the Finance Minister of India, Nirmala Sitharaman.

-On May 27, 2020, the IFSCA released its first set of regulations, namely the IFSCA (Banking) Regulations, 2020.
+On 27-May-2020, the IFSCA released its first set of regulations, namely the IFSCA (Banking) Regulations, 2020.

 Developments

-On June 17, 2020, the IFSCA signed an MoU with the Monetary Authority of Singapore (MAS) to strengthen cooperation in financial services between India and Singapore.
+On 17-June-2020, the IFSCA signed an MoU with the Monetary Authority of Singapore (MAS) to strengthen cooperation in financial services between India and Singapore.

-On July 1, 2020, the IFSCA announced the launch of its regulatory sandbox framework for testing innovative financial products, services, and business models.
+On 01-July-2020, th IFSCA announced the launch of its regulatory sandbox framework for testing innovative financial products, services, and business models.

-On September 1, 2020, the IFSCA issued the IFSCA (Insurance) Regulations, 2020, for regulating the insurance sector in the IFSC.
+On 01-September-2020, the IFSCA issued the IFSCA (Insurance) Regulations, 2020, for regulating the insurance sector in the IFSC.

-On December 7, 2020, the IFSCA signed an MoU with the Abu Dhabi Global Market (ADGM) to promote and develop the financial services industry in their respective jurisdictions.
+On 07-December-2020, the IFSCA signed an MoU with the Abu Dhabi Global Market (ADGM) to promote and develop the financial services industry in their respective jurisdictions.

-On February 17, 2021, the IFSCA issued the IFSCA (Capital Market Intermediaries) Regulations, 2021, for regulating capital market intermediaries in the IFSC.
-On March 16, 2021, the IFSCA issued the IFSCA (Investment Advisors) Regulations, 2021, for regulating investment advisors in the IFSCA.
+On 17-February-2021, the IFSCA issued the IFSCA (Capital Market Intermediaries) Regulations, 2021, for regulating capital market intermediaries in the IFSC.
+On 16-March-2021, the IFSCA issued the IFSCA (Investment Advisors) Regulations, 2021, for regulating investment advisors in the IFSCA.

-Organisation structure
+Organisation Structure

 The International Financial Services Centres Authority (IFSCA) is headed by a chairperson who is appointed by the Government of India.
 The chairperson is assisted by a full-time Member (Finance) and such number of other Members as may be appointed by the Central Government.